Joachim Müncheberg: Battle of Britain

 On 21 July 1940, III gruppe JG 26 "Schlageter" received orders to relocate to Caffiers in the Nord-Pas-de-Calais in preparation for actions against Britain in what would become the Battle of Britain.
 Adolf Hitler had issued Führer Directive no. 17 (Weisung Nr.
 17) on 1 August 1940; the strategic objective was to engage and defeat the RAF to achieve air supremacy, or at least air superiority, in preparation for Operation Sea Lion (Unternehmen Seelöwe), the proposed amphibious invasion of Great Britain.
 III.
 Gruppe flew fighter protection for bomber formations attacking allied shipping in the English Channel on 24 July.
 These missions were referred to as Kanalkampf (channel combat) by the Germans.
-The unit flew its next mission one day later, providing fighter protection for Stuka's again targeting shipping.
+The unit flew its next mission one day later, providing fighter protection for Stukas again targeting shipping.
 Müncheberg, who had been promoted to Oberleutnant on 19 July 1940, claimed his 10th aerial victory on 28 July when he shot down a No. 257 Squadron Hawker Hurricane 15 km northeast of Dover.
 The claim was made at 15:15.
 No other German pilot from JG 26 claimed a Hurricane at that time.
 The only loss suffered by No. 257 Squadron was Sergeant Ronald V. Forward who bailed out wounded.
 Müncheberg is credited with downing Forward.
 However, RAF records appear to show he was shot down at 18:40, almost three and a half hours after Müncheberg's claim.

 Müncheberg was credited with his 11th victory on 8 August, claiming a No. 65 Squadron Spitfire piloted by Flight Sergeant Norman T. Phillips shot down.
 The claim would seem unlikely.
 The war diary for JG 26 "Schlageter" shows that Müncheberg made his claim at 12:55 in the afternoon as did three other pilots.
 No. 65 Squadron lost only two Spitfires that day, one flown by Phillips.
 British records show Phillips was killed in action at 10:45 in No. 65 Squadron's first mission of the morning, approximately two hours earlier.
 On this day, the Germans lost 22 aircraft shot down and 23 damaged; the British lost 16 aircraft shot down and four damaged.
 Only one III.
 Gruppe Bf 109 was lost.
 The only RAF losses occurring at the time of Müncheberg's claim were two Hurricanes belonging to No. 238 Squadron - Flight Lieutenant D.E Turner and Flying Officer D.C.
 McCaw were killed in action at roughly 12:30.